 After many years of yoga practice I began holding classes and passing on what I’d learned to folks as a teacher.
 Doula work and teaching yoga to mamas evolved organically.
 I knew I needed more tools to provide the mothers coming to my open yoga classes with the experience they deserved and so I choose to attend a prenatal yoga training with my now mentor and dear friend Julianna Mitchell.
 The deep love for this work cultivated here are thereafter led me to move away from teaching open yoga classes and begin shifting my focus to working only with moms .

 Doula work came organically as well and I attended my first birth after training with Eileen Stewart at Life Cycles in Buffalo, NY in 2013.
 I’ve been attending families ever since and currently work with two to three families a month.

 Over the last 7 years of teaching mamas I continue to learn and grow with every class, mom, and relationship built.
 The path of learning and joy of connecting never ends.

 I love working as a teacher and doula.
 Maintaining relationship with my teachers, mentors, the birthing community in Buffalo, the DONA community and my daily yoga practice feed my growth and teaching.

 When I’m not attending births, teaching classes, and facilitating workshops you will find me at my yoga school, Ashtanga Yoga Buffalo.
 For more on my yoga experience and Authorization through KPJAYI see the Bio page at the AYB site.

 Currently, I live in the Elmwood Village in a cozy apartment with my dog Eloise and the ever beautiful feline Mr. Buddha.
-We are frequented by friends and family for porch chats, laughs and rummy 500.
+We are frequented by friends, my partner and family for porch chats, laughs and rummy 500.